 Sociology is well-regarded by universities and recommended for those wishing, later, to study science in some medical or environmental context.
 It links well with issues in Politics, History, Geography and Philosophy.
 Students often progress to careers in Law, Management, Market Research, Journalism, Public Relations, Medicine, Education and Public Policy research.

-Contact: Mr S Burton - sburton@ashlyns.herts.sch.uk Contact: Mr H Cowley - hcowley@ashlyns.herts.sch.uk
+Contact: Mr S Burton - sburton@ashlyns.herts.sch.uk

 COMPUTER SCIENCE

 Entry requirements: Minimum Grade 6 in GCSE Computer Science; Grade 5 or above in GCSE Maths and English Language.

 The qualification is delivered over two years.